ustcljb/misc/dl/README.md

 # About

-This part includes some personal findings/implementations in deep learning
+This part includes some personal findings/implementations in deep learning.